UI-Research/r4ds-exercises/docs/03-data-visualization.md

 What does `show.legend = FALSE` do?
 What happens if you remove it?
 Why do you think I used it earlier in the chapter?

-The `show.legend` argument will can be used to map a layer to a legend.
+The `show.legend` argument can be used to map a layer to a legend.
 Setting to `FALSE` will remove that layer from the plot.